Client ResourcesMarketing

 You can also calculate your average engagement rate based on reach.
 In this case, the formula is total engagement divided by total reach.

-A high engagement rate indicates that people are interested in what you share with your social media account and want to interact with your content.
+A high engagement rate indicates that people are interested in what you share on your social media account and want to interact with your content.
 This means you must intentionally create the type of content your audience enjoys.

 Thankfully, you can discover what your target audience enjoys by checking which social media posts are getting more engagement and posting similar content.
 For variety, consider using generative AI tools like Writer to get creative ideas for your social content.
 Here's an example: